 Its key role has led to suggestions that reversing the production decline — perhaps by consuming foods rich in DHEA — might help stave off age-related declines in both mental and physical prowess.
 The problem with that?
 "There are no food sources of DHEA," says Lona Sandon, PhD, RDN, program director and associate professor in the department of clinical nutrition at the University of Texas Southwestern Medical Center in Dallas.

 Claims to Fame

 A variety of claims have been floated for synthetic DHEA supplements, the Endocrine Society says.
-For instance, advocates say that taking such supplements can boost energy, muscle mass, strength and immunity, while also promoting fat loss.
+For instance, advocates say that taking DHEA dosages can boost energy, muscle mass, strength and immunity, while also promoting fat loss.
 And, the society notes, supplement advocates also have a long list of illnesses and conditions that they say DHEA can purportedly help to treat: Alzheimer's, osteoporosis, infertility, depression and Lupus, among others.

 But the Endocrine Society says there's no scientific proof that such supplements are of any measurable benefit.

 "A lot of research has been done on DHEA for a lot of different conditions," Sandon says.
 "There is some research evidence to suggest that it may help decrease visceral fat," she adds, referring to the fat around the middle.
 But that benefit, if it turns out to be real, would be "a slow burn," she says, and would be unlikely to produce any kind of dramatic fat loss effect.